A ledger, not a game.

 - Kept for goodRoutines, your own exercises, a CSV export, and a backup so none of it dies with your phone.

 Most apps answer one thing: did you show up?
-Notch answers the one that counts: did you get stronger?
-It takes a single logged set and turns it into a straight answer, plus a record you keep even if you delete the app.
+Notch answers a harder one: did you get stronger?
+It takes a single logged set and turns that into a straight answer, plus a record you keep even if you delete the app.

 - SwiftUIThe design lives in the code, so the screens are the spec.